EMILY MANN. Photo: Catherine Cole for the LA Times

 Alexis Greene lives in New York City, where she has written or edited more than 10 books and numerous articles about the performing arts and about women.

-American Theatre magazine's July/August 2015 issue features Emily Mann, artistic director of the McCarter Theatre, on the cover and Greene's article about Mann's 25 years leading the McCarter.
+American Theatre magazine's July/August 2015 issue featured Emily Mann on the cover and Greene's article about Mann's quarter-century at the McCarter.
 Please click on "books & articles" to read this piece about a major artist in the American theater.

 Alexis's books include the biography of legendary Off-Broadway producer Lucille Lortel, "Lucille Lortel: The Queen of Off-Broadway" (Limelight); "Women Writing Plays: Three Decades of the Susan Smith Blackburn Prize" (University of Texas Press); "Women Who Write Plays: Interviews with American Dramatists" (Smith & Kraus); and "The Lion King: Pride Rock on Broadway," with Julie Taymor (Hyperion).